surniaulula/wpsso/README.md

 <p><strong>Automatically create complete meta tags and Schema markup from your content for Social Sharing (SMO), Google Rich Cards / Knowledge Graph (SEO), Pinterest Rich Pins, and many more.</strong></p>

-<p>WPSSO creates complete and accurate meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards / Knowledge Graph (SEO), Pinterest Rich Pins, and more, including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.</p>
+<p>WPSSO creates complete and accurate meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards / Knowledge Graph (SEO), Pinterest Rich Pins, and more &mdash; including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.</p>

 <p><strong>WPSSO uses your <em>existing content</em> for meta tags and Schema markup</strong> &mdash; there's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)</p>